rajatmodi62/rajatmodi62.github.io/_posts/2025-12-01-nature_mental_representations copy.md

         alt="Your image description">
 </div> -->

-Today, we will discuss about two kinds of illusions which still trouble cognitive scientists.
+Today, we will discuss about two kinds of optical illusions which still trouble the best cognitive scientists.
 The relation between cognitive science, and neural nets is that of perception: the way our brain sees, is the way, a neural network ought to see.

 Consider, for a moment, a variant of necker cube presented below.
 Stare at it, for upto 5 minutes.
 You will start to notice something weird.